zksecurity/noname/book/src/methods.md

     /// The variable.
     pub var: Var,

-    /// We keep track of the type of variables, eventhough we're not in the typechecker anymore,
+    /// We keep track of the type of variables, even though we're not in the typechecker anymore,
     /// because we need to know the type for method calls. pub typ: TyKind,
 }